blue0206/members-only-shared-types/README.md

 *   **Endpoint:** `DELETE /api/v1/auth/logout`
 *   **Description:** Invalidates the current session's refresh token on the server.
 *   **Request Cookies:** Requires a valid `refreshToken` HttpOnly cookie to be sent by the browser, and a `csrf-token` cookie for passing CSRF verification checks.
-*   **Request Headers**: Requires a valid `access token` in `Authorization` header prefix by "Bearer " for passing access token verification checks, and a valid `CSRF token` in `x-csrf-token` header for passing CSRF verification checks.
+*   **Request Headers**: Requires a valid `access token` in `Authorization` header prefixed with "Bearer " for passing access token verification checks, and a valid `CSRF token` in `x-csrf-token` header for passing CSRF verification checks.
 *   **Request Body:** None.
 *   **Success Response:** `204 No Content`
     *   **Headers:** `Set-Cookie` headers to *clear* the `refreshToken` and `csrf-token` cookies.